NourEdden-Albishawi/Giftos/README.md

 1. **Register a new account:** Navigate to the register page and create a new account.
 2. **Login:** Use your credentials to log in.
 3. **Manage Products:** As an authenticated user, you can create, edit, and delete products.
-4. **Add to Cart:** Browse products and add them to your shopping cart.
-5. **Checkout:** Proceed to checkout to complete your purchase.

 ## Contributing